chef/chef-web-docs/chef_master/source/ctl_supermarket.rst

 .. tag ctl_supermarket_summary

-The Chef Supermarket installations that are done using the omnibus installer include a command-line utility named supermarket-ctl.
+The Chef Supermarket installations that are done using the Chef installer include a command-line utility named supermarket-ctl.
 This command-line tool is used to start and stop individual services, reconfigure the Chef Supermarket server, run smoke tests, and tail the Chef Supermarket log files.

 .. end_tag